graeme-winter/dials_tutorials/CCP4-BCA-2024/command-line-processing.md

 ## Refining the solution

 We did some refinement during indexing, and again during Bravais lattice determination.
-Nevertheless, it is still worth running an additional step of refinement using `dials.refine`.
+Nevertheless, we will still run an additional step of refinement using `dials.refine`.
 This will use a more sophisticated outlier rejection algorithm than before, and it will also refine a "scan-varying" model of the crystal, in which changes to the orientation and unit cell are allowed as a function of the position in the rotation scan.
 Using the chosen Bravais lattice and our (unnecessarily) reindexed reflections, we type:

 ```console
 dials.refine bravais_setting_5.expt reindexed.refl